 Ensuring compatibility of design and use between neighboring properties.

-The district is intended to accommodate developments with mixed or varied uses, sites with unusual topography or unique settings within the community or on land which exhibits difficult or costly development problems.
-This Section is intended to supplement and reinforce the zoning regulations adopted by the Township, other applicable statutes, ordinances, rules, and regulations, and to further the goals and objectives in the Master Plan.
+The district is intended to accommodate developments with mixed or varied uses, sites with unusual topography or unique settings within the community, or on land which exhibits difficult or costly development problems.
+The Planned Unit Development (PUD) option is intended to supplement and reinforce the zoning regulations adopted by the Township, other applicable statutes, ordinances, rules, and regulations, and to further the goals and objectives in the Master Plan.

 Section 13.02.
-LANDS WHICH MAY BE ZONED PUD DISTRICT.
-An application to rezone lands to a Planned Unit Development District (PUD) may be submitted for the geographical areas intended for such districts in the Master Plan or areas zoned Lake Residential, Commercial Recreation or Industrial.
+LANDS WHICH MAY BE ZONED PUD DISTRICT

+An application to rezone lands to a PUD may be submitted for the geographical areas intended for such districts in the Master Plan or areas zoned Lake Residential, Residential, Commercial, Commercial Recreation or Industrial.
 A PUD shall not be allowed in those geographical areas intended in the Master Plan to be zoned Agriculture District (AG).

 Section 13.03.
-ESTABLISHMENT OF A PUD DISTRICT.
+ESTABLISHMENT OF A PUD DISTRICT

 An application to establish a PUD District, together with an application for site plan review, shall be submitted in accordance with Article VIII, herein.
 The Planning Commission shall review and make recommendations to the Township Board of Trustees.
-The Township Board shall approve (with or without conditions), deny such application or take such other action as provided by law.
+The Township Board shall approve (with or without conditions), deny such application, or take such other action as provided by law.
 If the application to rezone is approved, then the geographical area being the subject of the application shall be designated “Planned Unit Development District” on the Official Zoning Map.

 Section 13.04.
-OWNERSHIP.
+OWNERSHIP

 The entire parcel for which application is made must be under one ownership, or the application must be made with the written authorization of all parties claiming legal or equitable ownership of the property.

 Section 13.05.
+PERMITTED USES

-PERMITTED USES.
-Allowable uses in a PUD District include those permitted and special uses in the Residential, Lake Residential and Commercial Recreation districts.
+Allowable uses in a PUD District include those permitted and special uses in the Residential, Lake Residential, and Commercial Recreation districts.
 Commercial, office, limited industrial and/or research uses may be allowed in a PUD District in the Commercial Recreation and Industrial districts, provided the use is compatible with the site, will not adversely impact surrounding areas and is located in an area intended for PUD District in the Master Plan.
 The raising of crops in areas designated open spaces on the site plan is allowed provided the use is specified on the approved site plan.

 Section 13.06.
-ELIGIBILITY CRITERIA.
+ELIGIBILITY CRITERIA

 In considering an application for a PUD District the Planning Commission and Township Board of Trustees shall consider the following factors:

-Odd shaped parcel(s) which negates ease of subdivision;
+Oddly shaped parcel(s) which negates ease of subdivision;

 Proposal for mixed uses on a site;